-Today kicks off the Spring 2015 YA Scavenger Hunt, and there are tons of great prizes to be won.
+Today kicks off the Fall 2017 YA Scavenger Hunt, and there are tons of great prizes to be won.
 You decide how much effort to put into it, but the rewards will definitely be commensurate with the time you spend visiting various sites and gathering clues.

-There are eight teams: RED, BLUE, GOLD, GREEN, ORANGE, TEAL, PURPLE, & PINK.
+There are seven teams: RED, BLUE, ORANGE, GREEN, GOLD, PINK, & PURPLE.

-I’m on the TEAL team this time around.
+I’m on the PURPLE team this time around.

 If at any point, you get stuck, check out the How to Hunt page for help.